-This website, updated till Sept.
-2017, is based on Sikkim's first bestselling tourism travel guidebook: Sikkim- A Guide and Handbook (first published in 1990 and now in the twentieth edition). by Rajesh Verma.
-The website and travel book were conferred with Award of Excellence by Tourism Department Government of Sikkim, during World Tourism Day 2016.
+This website, updated till September, 2019 is based on Sikkim's first bestselling tourism travel guidebook: Sikkim- A Guide and Handbook (first published in 1990 and now in the twenty second edition) by Rajesh Verma.
+The website and travel book were conferred with Award of Excellence by Tourism Department, Government of Sikkim, during World Tourism Day 2016.

 Sikkim is a small stretch of rugged land sandwiched between countries of Nepal in the west and Bhutan in the east.
 On its northern border towers the plateau of Tibet where¬as it shares its southern border with West Bengal which is another state of India.
 Its small size of 7096 sq km belies its richness of culture, customs, heritage, flora and fauna.
 Indian nationals can visit most parts of Sikkim without any permit; foreigners need an inner line permit which can be obtained almost immediately at the entry points to Sikkim (see Section on Travel for details)..